Helium-Labs/ArgonAuth/Webauthn gated Account Access DD.md

 ```

 The InnerTxn NoOp Functions are each grouped with a fee pooler group transaction, whose purpose is to cover the fees across all transactions (the invoker, other tx in the group, and so forth).
 `composer` uses a custom ABI datastructure to represent a group of inner transactions that are in terms of the other InnerTxn `payment`, `transfer` and `appCall`.
+Making it as flexible as a regular account, except for Oracle data which appears to be difficult to include (unless it's just a signed payload).

 Sources:
 - https://developer.algorand.org/docs/get-details/transactions/?from_query=fee%20pool#pooled-transaction-fees